nextcloud/documentation/user_manual/files/sharing.rst

 Go to your ``Files`` page and click the Share icon on the file or directory you want to share.
 In the sidebar enter the username and URL of the remote user in this form: ``<username>@<nc-server-url>``.
-In this example, that is ``bob@cloud.example.com``.
+In this example, that is ``bob@cloud.example.com``:

 .. figure:: ../images/share-federation-1.png

-The sharee is receiving a notification in their Nextcloud, allowing them to either accept or decline the incoming share.
+The sharee is receiving a notification in their Nextcloud, allowing them to either accept or decline the incoming share:

 .. figure:: ../images/share-federation-2-notification.png